 - Margaret T. Gordon Endowed Fellowship supports outstanding graduate students at the Evans School.
 This endowment was established by Dean Emeritus Margo Gordon and her husband and former faculty member Andy Gordon, and has been supported by many students and colleagues.

 - Micki E. and Robert J.C.
 Flowers Endowed Fellowship provides financial assistance to graduate students of color at the Evans School.

 - Morton Kroll Endowed Fellowship, established by Susan Sodergren Kroll and many of Mort's students and friends, this endowment provides financial assistance for students holding internships in the field of arts management.

 - Nancy and Ben Remak "Double Dawg" Endowed Fellowship honors Nancy Remak's (UW BA History & BA Political Science '75, MPA'80) proud status as a "Double Dawg" at the University of Washington, and Ben Remak's commitment and dedication to the UW.
 This fellowship supports outstanding admitted MPA students who received their undergraduate degree from the University of Washington.

 - Nancy Bell Evans Endowment for Excellence supports students who aspire to excellence in nonprofit service and philanthropy.
 The fellowship honors exceptional community leader Nancy Bell Evans, a former first lady of the State of Washington.

-- Robert J. Lavoie Endowment supports outstanding students preparing to work in public service.
+- Robert J. Lavoie Endowed Fellowship supports outstanding students preparing to work in public service.
 The fellowship honors Robert J. Lavoie, a former deputy mayor of Seattle.